markski1/SAMonitor/README.md

 # SAMonitor

-This is the monorepo for SAMonitor, a free and open source service, tracking hundreds of SA-MP and open.mp servers.
+This is the monorepo for SAMonitor, a free and open source server monitor, tracking over a thousand SA-MP and open.mp servers.

 Providing: A server browser, a public API and a Masterlist alternative.